sumcash-project/docs/app/assets/docs/012-marketing.md

 ## Graphics

-A variety of Sumcoin graphics are available here: https://github.com/sumcoin/media
+A variety of Sumcash graphics are available here: https://github.com/sumcash-project/media

 ## Brand Identity

-Please use these color codes on your Sumcoin related websites whenever possible.
-This will help us keep the Sumcoin ecosystem and its branding and visuals consistent.
+Please use these color codes on your Sumcash related websites whenever possible.
+This will help us keep the Sumcash ecosystem and its branding and visuals consistent.

 Green:
 #276BCF